 - How did you diagnose that I have OCD?

-- What if I also have other anxiety disorders or depression?
+- What if I also have anxiety disorders, depression, or other conditions?

 - What causes OCD?
 Does it run in families?